-Spray on fireproofing is used in areas where the steel will be concealed from view.
-It may also be covered with gypsum board, which improves its fire resistance rating.
+Spray on cementitious fireproofing is used in areas where the steel will be concealed from view.
+It is usually covered with gypsum board, which also improves its fire resistance rating.

 Building Size:

 - a limit on the maximum area and number of floors based on: - building use (occupancy type, hazard level) - construction type (combustible/non) - sprinklered or not (sprinklering allows for a doubling of area allowed) - access for fire fighting (number of streets the building faces, hydrant location, standpipes...)